MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/hybrid-cloud-print/hybrid-cloud-print-deploy-new.md

 - Public facing domain name

-  You can use the domain name created for you by Azure, or purchase your own domain name.
+  You can use the domain name created for you by Azure (*domainname*.onmicrosoft.com), or purchase your own domain name.
+See [Add your custom domain name using the Azure Active Directory portal](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/add-custom-domain).

 ## Deployment steps